BeingAl/TC_JS_R1_2025/README.md

 After seeing that post, I rewrote and improved my editor based on the new insights I gained from it.

-Despite everything, there’s a quote from Steve Martin that really stuck with me:

-`"Be So Good They Can't Ignore You"`

-So I did my best to make it as solid as possible.

 ---

 #### <ins>PREVIEW:</ins>